bencarter78/pi-setup/README.md

 ## Setting up a Pi camera

 There is a great [getting started guide for the Pi camera] (https://www.raspberrypi.org/learning/getting-started-with-picamera/worksheet/) which also gives you some python scripts that will show you how to start recording videos and images.
+The scripts available are:

+- camera/preview.py (Shows a preview of the camera)
+- camera/photo.py (Takes a photo*)
+- camera/video.py (Yep, you guessed it, records a video*)
+- camera/transparency.py (Alters the transparentcy of the captured video.)

+*\*Saved to a directory called pi-camera on your desktop.*

 ### Option 1 - Using the terminal